JamesPiggott/ASIMOV/README.md

 #### CUDA on Windows 10 / 11

 Installation on Windows can be more problematic as for the CUDA drivers, toolkit and cuDNN libraries specific versions need to be used.
-There is an excellent article online, see link to [towardsdatascience](https://towardsdatascience.com/setting-up-tensorflow-gpu-with-cuda-and-anaconda-onwindows-2ee9c39b5c44) that specifies the procedure step-by-step.
+There is an excellent article online, see link to [Towards Data Science](https://towardsdatascience.com/setting-up-tensorflow-gpu-with-cuda-and-anaconda-onwindows-2ee9c39b5c44) that specifies the procedure step-by-step.
 A simple alternative is to install the packages using conda.
 Install Microsoft Visual C++ Redistributable and Anaconda.
 Open `Anaconda Prompt` and enter the following commands:

 ```bash
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0